dievardump/opensea-mass-listing/README.md

 will build the app as a static website in `build` you can then copy the content and run it in a docker with nginx or similar.

-License:
+# License

-Do whatever you want with this, but if you make money, think about giving a bit to your favorites [Gitcoin grants](https://gitcoin.co/grants/).
+Do whatever you want with this, but if you make money, think about:

+- giving a bit to your favorites [Gitcoin grants](https://gitcoin.co/grants/).
 Open Source & public goods is what makes us have so much fun in this space.
+- Taking a look at https://twitter.com/astraglade a very cool generative 3D art project I helped Fabin Rasheed to give live to
+- Taking a look at my friends' PFP project [Cash Grab](https://cashgrab.io/cash-grab) which despite its ironical name is not a cash grab.
+Roadmap is fire, composable NFTs, 10eth Crypto Puzzle, ....
+The people behind it are awesome.